Shelby Hines (Acting)

 Winston, our Bear, celebrates student achievements in striving for excellence through "Pawsitive Referrals".

-Our safe and caring school community is built upon meaningful relationships and is committed to providing quality learning opportunities for students to achieve academic excellence as self-directed, life-long learners and responsible world citizens.
+Our safe and caring school community is built upon meaningful relationships and is committed to providing quality learning opportunities where students achieve academic excellence as self-directed, life-long learners and develop into responsible global citizens.

 We will act in a manner that models respect and responsibility and recognizes the inherent dignity and worth of all individuals.
 We will work to create confident, caring children through meaningful relationships that are founded upon a belief in empowerment and trust.
 We will utilize a variety of teaching strategies to enable all children to strive for personal excellence.
 We will work together as a professional learning community that builds upon a tradition of "best practices" so that all students can achieve high standards academically, socially and behaviorally.
 We will deal with students in a manner that promotes creative and critical thinking skills.
 We will share and celebrate student, staff and community accomplishments with pride.
 We will welcome students, parents and partners as active members of our learning community.